Dr Paul Clements BA MA PhD

 Research interests

 These relate to cultural policy and theory, particularly the relationship between social and cultural inclusion/exclusion, the instrumental use of the arts and how cultural value is determined, also the relationship between individual artists and society more generally.
-Besides community arts forms and practices his interests also cover popular culture and its articulation with ‘high’ culture.
-This includes a more general analysis of leisure space and the global impact of mass culture.
+Besides writing about public and community arts and 'other' cultural spaces, his interests also cover popular culture and its articulation with ‘high’ culture (art, literature and music).
+There is a continuum regarding interest in leisure space and resistance as well as how culture contributes towards anxiety and dissonance.

 Publications and research outputs